 The most enduring reminders of superstorm Sandy are erosion and, of course, ongoing expenses to repair the damages from the storm.
 In Rhode Island, the storm’s immediate damage tallied $11 million, followed by some $42 million in recovery...read more

 Traditional fisheries, improvised communities bear brunt of the impacts It’s a familiar beach scene: a child digs her feet into the wet sand at the water’s edge, bracing herself to create a barrier between her sandcastle and the breaking waves.
 Adults look on from...read more

 Alyce Kleczek can rattle off stark statistics about sea level rise in Rhode Island.
 She can help you read a flood map and talk Washington, D.C., politics.
 Kleczek is not a scientist.
 Nor is she a politician, a bureaucrat, or a well-connected lobbyist.
 She’s a veteran...read more

 DEVASTATION FROM SUPERSTORM SANDY IN 2012 is still visible along the New Jersey shore, where thousands of houses were swept away or damaged, and it will be years before the destruction is no longer visible.
-The Port of New York and New Jersey was effectively shut...read more
+The Port of New York and New Jersey was...read more

 Sign up today receive your free copy of Rhode Island's ocean and coastal magazine.